marick/mockery_extras/stubbing_complex_structures.md

   getters :example, [eens: [], field_checks: %{}]
 ```

-Most of the code and tests actually work field fields yet another
+Most of the code and tests actually work with fields yet another
 level lower, in `running_example.example.metadata`.
 Getters for those
 are created like this: